open-contracting-extensions/ocds_coveredBy_extension/README.md

 ## Usage

-A treaty may require for a member to indicate that a contracting process is covered by it.
+A treaty can require a member to indicate that a contracting process is covered by it.
 The `tender.coveredBy` field should be used to meet such requirements.

 To disclose other laws, regulations, etc. that makes the process legal (e.g. an EU directive) please use the [legalBasis extension](https://github.com/open-contracting-extensions/ocds_legalBasis_extension).